RFA0608/QQS3C/README.md

 This requires three essential elements:

-1. Go version 1.25.1 or later
+1. Go version 1.25.1 or later (only install in WSL)
-2. C++ 20 compiler or later
+2. C++ 20 compiler or later (only install in WSL)
-3. Python 3.12 or later
+3. Python 3.12 or later (install both Windows, WSL)

 at least.
+(The following description is after installing the above three elements)

 If WSL is installed, the appropriate Linux OS is Ubuntu-24.04 LTS version.